 Oliver Philcox

-I am a Junior Fellow in the Simons Society of Fellows, hosted at Columbia University with Colin Hill and Lam Hui.
-Previously, I was a doctoral student at Princeton University’s Department of Astrophysical Sciences and a visiting graduate student at the Institute for Advanced Study, both located in Princeton, New Jersey.
+Previously, I was a Junior Fellow in the Simons Society of Fellows, hosted at Columbia University with Colin Hill.
+Originally from England, I completed my Bachelor’s and Master’s degrees in Cambridge’s Institute of Astronomy with Blake Sherwin, before spending a year in Harvard’s Center for Astrophysics with Daniel Eisenstein.
+I was then a doctoral student at Princeton University’s Department of Astrophysical Sciences and a visiting graduate student at the Institute for Advanced Study.
 I was advised by David Spergel and Matias Zaldarriaga.
-Originally from the south of England, I completed my Bachelor’s and Master’s degrees in Cambridge’s Institute of Astronomy with Blake Sherwin, before spending a year in Harvard’s Center for Astrophysics with Daniel Eisenstein.

-I’m broadly interested in theoretical, statistical, and observational cosmology, particularly as applied to galaxy surveys and the Cosmic Microwave Background, though I have additional interests beyond cosmology in a range of fields.
-I have a number of public codes, all available on my GitHub.
+I’m broadly interested in theoretical, statistical, and observational cosmology, particularly as applied to galaxy surveys and the Cosmic Microwave Background.
 With Mikhail Ivanov and Marko Simonovic, I won the 2024 New Horizons Prize in Physics.

-I also have written a brief (and hopefully reader-friendly) guide to the Effective Field Theory of Large Scale Structure.
-This can be found here.
+I have written a brief guide to the Effective Field Theory of Large Scale Structure, and have a number of public codes on my GitHub.